 Happiness is an inside job.
-Happiness is not easy.
-I am working hard at my happiness.
+I am working hard to stay happy.

 My 7 Rules are: